Description

 Production Method

 The olives must be harvested by December 31st of each year.
-This can be extended to January 30th in the event of specific climatic conditions and only with the official permission of the Campania Regional Authority.
+This can be extended to January 30th in the event of specific climatic conditions and only with the permission of the Campania Regional Authorities.
 The olives used for production must be harvested directly from the tree, by hand or mechanically; milling must take place within two days of the harvest.

 Appearance and Flavour